 A "Dinky black 40b Triumph 1800 Saloon Factory Paint Colour Sample" was sold by Christies in its Sale 9223 (THE REMY-MEEUS COLLECTION OF DINKY TOY CARS) on 24 September 2001.
 The price realised was £564.
 In the same auction a second lot listed only as "A Dinky black 40b Triumph 1800 Saloon" realised £564 also.

 This model features a single piece cast body with separate cast headlights (often missing from the models after all these years).
 The body casting has two internal rear pillars that hold the axles in place (a feature of the 1948-49 casting - all later issues did not have the cast pillars).
 The entire body is painted black with the grille and headlight lenses picked out in silver.
 The wheel hubs are of the cast ridged variety and also painted black.
 There is no interior or glazing.

 The baseplate is lacquered tinplate metal with a blackish tinge.
 It is marked with "Dinky Toys" at the top centre, "Triumph" in the middle centre, "Meccano Ltd" at the bottom centre, and "Made in England" on three lines over the rear axle.

-All wheels are black rubber with black cast hubs fitted to steel domed, rounded axles.
+All wheels are black rubber tyres on black cast hubs fitted to steel domed, rounded axles.

 This model was issued between 1948 and 1949.